-COURSE: Business FACULTY: Technology

-LEVEL: National 3/4 DEPT: Business Education

-RECOMMENDED ENTRY LEVELS

-Completion of BGE S3 Business Enterprise course

-National 3: Level 2National 4: Level 3

-COURSE DESCRIPTION

-Business is relevant to everybody - no matter what route their life takes.
+COURSE: Business Management FACULTY: Technology LEVEL: National 4/5 DEPT: Business Education COURSE DESCRIPTION Business Management is relevant to everybody - no matter what route their life takes.
 We rely on businesses and entrepreneurs to create wealth, prosperity, jobs and choices.
 The main purpose of studying this course is to give learners an awareness of the ways businesses are organised, the activities carried out within a business, the impact on society of different businesses and the vital role played by managers of a business.
 Other aspects tackled by the course will be financial awareness in business contexts and an understanding of how external influences can impact on business organisations.

-ASSESSMENT

-The course consists of the following units: Business in Action Influences in Business
+ASSESSMENT The course consists of the following units: Business in Action (National 4) Understanding Business (National 5) Influences in Business (National 4) Management of People and Finance (National 5) Management of Marketing and Operations (National 5) National 4:

-National 3: